PopusBenedictus/tera-launcher-for-linux/README.md

 # TERA Launcher for Linux

 A community-created Linux launcher for TERA Online.
 This project is a **port** (in the loosest terms imaginable) of a closed-source TERA launcher ([original here](https://github.com/justkeepquiet/tera-launcher)) designed to work on retail servers.
 It utilizes the original launcher's graphical assets to provide a comparable experience for Linux users.
 By integrating Wine, it allows you to launch the TERA Online game client seamlessly on Linux distributions.
+> **Note about support:** Use the _officially provided launcher for the TERA Online service you are using_ ***unless*** it does not work on Linux.
+Likewise, do not direct support requests for this launcher for the maintainers of said service.
+>
+> This is maintained by a single person at the time of this writing in their spare time.
+Expect delays if you inquire about bugs or ask questions :) but I will respond as time allows.

 > **Disclaimer**: This launcher is in the it-will-probably-work-but-is-quirked-up phase of development.
 It will continue to see improvements -- probably!
 As this launcher depends on third party graphical assets and its target TERA server is baked in at compile time, we will _not_ be distributing binaries.